Who can apply for a TACA Parent Mentor?:

 Contact the TACA Parent Mentor Program Coordinator

 HOW IS THE TACA MENTOR PROGRAM UNIQUE?

-The TACA Mentor program is not merely a listing of well-meaning parents but a fully developed, managed program offering experienced, trained, supported, qualified Mentors to guide new parents on the Autism Journey.
+The TACA Mentor program is a fully developed, managed program offering experienced, trained, supported, qualified Mentors to guide new parents on the Autism Journey.
 Our program is unique in the autism community and supports our mission: For families who have just received the autism diagnosis, TACA aims to speed up the cycle time from the autism diagnosis to effective treatments.

 Screening – All Mentors are screened and trained before acceptance into the Mentor program.
 TACA Mentors must meet criteria in 14 categories to be accepted into the program.

 Support – TACA has many tools to help support our TACA Mentors such as: